Struct KeyValueStoreView

 Returns true if flushing this view would result in changes to the persistent storage.

-Persists changes to storage.
-This leaves the view still usable and is essentially neutral to the program running.
-Crash-resistant storage implementations are expected to accumulate the desired changes in the batch variable first.
-If the view is dropped without calling flush, staged changes are simply lost.
+Computes the batch of operations to persist changes to storage without modifying the view.
+Crash-resistant storage implementations accumulate the desired changes in the batch variable.
 The returned boolean indicates whether the operation removes the view or not.

 fn clear(&mut self)